garrandall/popular-music-data/tracks/shoop-salt-n-pepa.md

 I spend all my dough, ray me, cutie
 Shoop shoop a-doobie like Scoobie Doobie Doo
-I love you in your big jeans, you give me nice dreams You make me wanna scream, ooo, oooo, oooo
+I love you in your big jeans, you give me nice dreams You make me wanna scream, oo, oo, oo
 I like what you do when you do what you do
 You make me wanna shoop